The Entropic Barrier around the Conical Intersection Seam: Conclusion

 \section{Conclusion}

-We have presented both analytical and simulation-based evidence that, when nuclei are treated classically, there is an entropic barrier barring the simulation from accessing the conical-intersection (CI) seam.
+We have presented both analytical and simulation-based evidence that, when nuclei are treated classically, they are barred from accessing the conical-intersection (CI) seam by an entropic barrier due to the collapse of available configurational space.
+As discussed in Section~\ref{sec:geometric_origin}, this behavior is geometric in nature and analogous to the vanishing probability of zero relative distance in radial distribution functions or zero velocity in Maxwell–Boltzmann statistics, where geometry alone suppresses probability density even in the absence of an energetic barrier.

 The gap-based free-energy framework developed here thus identifies the CI seam as effectively “forbidden territory” for classical trajectories, even though its topography usually brings trajectories into its vicinity.
 The linear vibronic coupling model predicts that the marginal probability density vanishes as $\Delta E \to 0$, and our molecular dynamics simulations of methaniminium (CH$_2$NH$_2^+$) confirm that trajectories can approach arbitrarily small gaps but never reach the exact degeneracy.

+This is important as algorithms like metaFALCON\cite{Lindner2019metafalcon} that try to discover and sample CI seams using enhanced sampling will only get close to the CI seam, but never discover configurations that actually lie on it.
+Zero gap configurations will only be obtained through some constrained geometry optimization and not dynamics.

 Our findings complement the recent observations of Karmakar, Thakur, and Jain,\cite{Karmakar2024} who concluded that purely classical trajectories can \emph{sense} the presence of a CI without ever arriving at it.
 Taken together, these results reinforce the notion that although the CI seam exerts a strong influence on nonadiabatic dynamics, it remains statistically inaccessible by trajectories evolving on adiabatic surfaces with classical nuclear motion.